buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyCameraBlock.RaycastTimeMultiplier.md

 public float RaycastTimeMultiplier { get; }
 ```

-Returns the raycast time multiplier that converts time in milliseconds to available raycast distance in meters.
+Gets the raycast time multiplier that converts time in milliseconds to available raycast distance in meters.

 ### Returns